Marfeel/Decks/slides/marfeel/slides.md

 title: Next Steps

 - How can we contribute to a bigger vision?
-- How can Marfeel be the defacto shell for all publishers solving mobile web across the board and not only inside google.com
+- How can Marfeel be the defacto shell for all publisher's websites allowing them to nail down mobile web across the board and not only inside google.com
 - Accelerated time to market for AMP

----

-title: Let's Marfeelize the web together
-class: cover